What does it take to get a pharmacy degree from UGA?

 What does a pharmacist with a UGA degree actually do?

 Pharmacists with a UGA degree do a variety of things such as distribute prescription drugs, counsel patients on the use of prescription and over-the-counter medications, and advise physicians about medication therapy, among other things.
+Many students may also choose to pursue post-graduate options such as pharmacy residencies or fellowships in the pharmaceutical industry.

 Why Pharmacy at UGA?

-Ranked in the top 24 of pharmacy programs in the country by US News & World Report, UGA Pharmacy is at the top of its class.
+Ranked 15th out of 141 pharmacy programs in the country by US News & World Report, UGA Pharmacy is at the top of its class.
 Learn more below:

 Start your Pharmacy Journey